-The studio is very flexible and is particularly well equipped for letterpress processes such as handset type, photopolymer plates, relief printing, and pressure printing.
-The range of workshop topics includes, but is not limited to, modular pattern, wood engraving and woodcut, expressive typography, text as image, linoleum block printing, poetry and print, digital fabrication for letterpress, pop-ups and ephemera, and letterpress as a social medium.
-Traditional letterpress processes as well as other approaches such as digital imagery, mixed media, and performance may be used to translate the written word or explore imagery and abstraction.
+The studio is very flexible, but is particularly well equipped for letterpress processes such as handset type, photopolymer plates, relief printing, and pressure printing.
+The range of workshop topics includes but is not limited to expressive typography, text as image, linoleum block printing, modular pattern, wood engraving and woodcut, poetry and print, digital fabrication for letterpress, pop ups and ephemera, letterpress as a social medium.
+Traditional letterpress processes as well as other approaches such as digital imagery, mixed media, and performance may be used to translate the written word or in the exploration of imagery and abstraction.
 Topics also include design and composition, color theory, and idea generation.
-Steve Miller, Eileen Wallace, John Horn, Beth Lambert, Julie Chen, Martin Mazorra, Gaylord Shanilec, Caren Florance, Sara Langworthy, Sarah Bryant, and many others are among the recent instructors in the studio.
+Recent instructors include Steve Miller, Eileen Wallace, John Horn, Bridget Elmer, Julie Chen, Martin Mazorra, Gaylord Shanilec, Caren Florance, Sara Langworthy, Bryce McCloud, Eleanor Annand, Brad Vetter, and Sarah Bryant, among many others.

 Our workshops take place in a well-equipped, well-maintained, and safe studio designed to accommodate diverse content and working styles.
-There are worktables for each student, a darkroom with an exposure unit, and an extensive selection of metal and wood type, ornaments, and press furniture.
+There are work tables for each student, pin up space, a darkroom with exposure unit, and an extensive selection of metal and wood type, ornaments, and press furniture.

 The Paul Hayden Duensing Letterpress Studio is equipped with the following:

 SP15, No. 3, and three No. 4 Vandercook Proof Presses

 Three Chandler & Price Pilot presses

 Chandler & Price NS 8″ x 12″ platen press